-In May 2009, the FASB issued SFAS No. 165, "Subsequent Events" ("SFAS 165").
-SFAS 165 establishes standards of accounting and disclosure of events after the balance sheet date but before financial statements are issued.
-SFAS 165 requires disclosure of the date through which subsequent events have been evaluated and the basis for the date.
-The provisions of SFAS 165 are effective for interim and annual periods ending after June 15, 2009.
-The Company does not currently expect the adoption of SFAS 165 to have a material effect on its results of operations and financial condition.
-For the period ended June 30, 2009, the subsequent events assessment was performed through August 11, 2009.
-This was the date on which the company's board of directors approved these financial statements.
+Effective April 1, 2009, the Company adopted new accounting standards for subsequent events, as codified in FASB ASC 855-10 (formerly SFAS No. 165, "Subsequent Events").
+This update establishes standards of accounting and disclosure of events after the balance sheet date but before financial statements are issued and requires disclosure of the date through which subsequent events have been evaluated and the basis for the date.
+For the period ended September 30, 2009, the subsequent events assessment was performed through November 10, 2009.
+This was the date on which the Company's board of directors approved the accompanying financial statements.